 Harry Enten: Usually, if you look at people’s home state polling, you would in fact see that they are well out ahead.
 If you look at Joe Biden’s polling in Delaware, or Bernie Sanders’ polling in Vermont, they both poll particularly well in their home states.
 But in Massachusetts, Liz Warren, when matched up against her opponents in a potential Democratic primary, she’s actually polling third or fourth behind Biden and Sanders, which suggests something is quite wrong.
 Right?
 Because if the people in your own home state, the Democrats in your own home state, are saying maybe we prefer another Democrat, perhaps it says when other people nationwide are exposed to Liz Warren, they might not like her as much.

 Tim: Of course, Fauxcahontas’ release of her DNA test proving she’s an Indian NOT didn’t exactly help.
-In fact, it may have been one of the most ham-handed tone-deaf moves in recent political history, right up there with Hillary Clinton’s basket of deplorables.We value your comments!
-Please weigh in on our comment section below.
+In fact, it may have been one of the most ham-handed tone-deaf moves in recent political history, right up there with Hillary Clinton’s basket of deplorables.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com